This article is part of The Ascender, the Highrise platform for articles and resources.

 <div id ="three">

-How To Pick The Right Group Coaching Program
+How to Pick the Right Group Coaching Program

 Picking a group coaching program is critical to aligning your professional growth with your training plan.
 A good program should meet most of your needs and even surprise you with benefits you didn't know you needed.